corvus-dotnet/Corvus.Retry/README.md

 await runner.StopAsync();
 ```

-As with the other retry methods, there are overloads where you can pass an `IRetryPolicy` and an and `IRetryStrategy` to control the restart behaviour.
+As with the other retry methods, there are overloads where you can pass an `IRetryPolicy` control the restart behaviour.

 ## Licenses